How to export or move fish for human consumption from the UK.

 There are no other requirements for consignments of fish and fishery products moving from:

-- NI to the EU
+- Northern Ireland to the EU

 The only extremely limited exceptions apply where goods fall within procedures relating to specific international obligations binding on the UK (such as requirements on the trade of endangered species, or the movement of bluefin tuna or Antarctic and Patagonian toothfish).